-This is my second year in Antigo.
+Antigo.
 After high school, I graduated from Northeast Wisconsin Technical College with a degree in architectural technology.
 While studying at NWTC I decided that I had a passion for helping and teaching others.
-That's when I enrolled at UW-Stout in the technology education program school career.
+That's when I enrolled at UW-Stout in the technology education program

-This is my eighth year in education, with prior teaching experiences in Merrill, Luxemburg-Casco and Green Bay.
+This is my eighth year in education, with prior teach-ing experiences in Merrill, Luxemburg-Casco and Green Bay.
 I've taught almost everything a tech-ed teacher can expect to teach.
 I started off doing a little of everything, teaching welding, woodworking, small engines andsome engineering design, architectural design, and power mechanics.

 At AHS I run the cabinet shop and the house construction program.
 I really enjoy what I do and who I work with.
-In the cabinet shop, I have an option for the students to take a woods class every year of their high school career.
+In the cabinet shop, I have an option for the stu-dents to take a woods class every year of their high school career.

 Beginning the 2019-2020 school year students will have the option to take a capstone course, Manufacturing and Furniture Design 3.
-This course encompasses everything they have learned in their introduction classes and the dual credit course ran in collaboration with Northcentral College.
-This capstone course will run very similar to the metal shop's Red Robin Machining, and will be student-run business.
-This student-run business will teach students the importance of communication, deadlines, business management and responsibility.
-I'm excited for the new year to begin!
+This course encompasses everything they have learned in their introduction classes and the dual credit course ran in collaboration Technical This capstone

 In the house construction program things are moving along smoothly.
 The current house has been pre-sold and we are busy working with our buyer to meet their needs.
-Currently, we are still building on school grounds on piers behind the high school.
+Currently, we are still build-ing on school grounds on piers behind the high school.
 In the future, I hope to be able to take our program off-site and get students even more experience working on a project from the ground up.

-a project from the ground up.
-Students have the option to take the house construction class both as a junior and as a senior if they take the carpentry class, a prerequisite, prior to enrolling in the construction program.
+Students have the option to take the house construction class both as a junior and as a senior if they take the carpentry class, a prerequisite, prior to enrolling in the construction program. construction program.
 Students who wish to enroll in the construction program go through an interview process to enter the program.
 This is a class and program that I thoroughly enjoy being a part of, and can't wait to see what the future holds.
+My goal is to teach stu-dents real life skills that they can take with them wherever they go.
+I know not all of my students will work in furniture manufacturing or construction, but the skills we teach in tech ed and the entire CTE program are skills to enable our students to be successful in whatever path they take.
+We want all of our students to be both college and career ready.